 In a WNIT first-round win at East Tennessee State on March 19 of his second season at NC State, Moore earned the 600th win of his career.
 In so doing, he became just the ninth head coach in NCAA history to earn 600 wins in 800 or fewer games (791).

-NC State Director of Athletics Deborah A. Yow announced on April 5, 2013 that Wes Moore has been hired as NC State's new head women's basketball coach.
+NC State Director of Athletics Deborah A. Yow announced on April 5, 2013 that Wes Moore had been hired as NC State's new head women's basketball coach.

-Moore spent the past 15 seasons as the head coach at the University of Tennessee at Chattanooga (UTC) where he led the Lady Mocs to 12 Southern Conference (SoCon) regular season titles, nine SoCon tournament championships, and nine NCAA Tournament berths, while becoming the winningest coach in UTC and SoCon history.
-He is the reigning SoCon Coach of the Year, an award he has earned on six separate occasions.
+Moore spent 15 seasons (1988-2013) as the head coach at the University of Tennessee at Chattanooga (UTC) where he led the Lady Mocs to 12 Southern Conference (SoCon) regular season titles, nine SoCon tournament championships, and nine NCAA Tournament berths, while becoming the winningest coach in UTC and SoCon history.
+He came to Raleigh as the reigning SoCon Coach of the Year, an award he has earned on six separate occasions.

 In the 2012-13 campaign, Moore guided the Lady Mocs to the SoCon regular season and tournament titles, equaled the best win total in school history at 29-4, and knocked off an NCAA Elite Eight Tennessee Lady Vols squad by a score of 80-71 in the regular season.
 The Lady Mocs posted a 19-1 conference mark and closed out the regular season on a 19-game win streak, earning an automatic bid to the NCAA Tournament.

 He is the only coach in history to advance three different teams to the NCAA Tournament at the Division I, II, and III levels.